Alexandria, Virginia: Economy

 13% of people that work in Alexandria live in the city, while 87% commute in, with 37% of those commuters being from Fairfax County.
 An additional 61,000 people commute out of Alexandria to work.
-35% commute to Washington, DC and 29% commute to Fairfax County.
-As of 2022, 2.4% of Alexandria residents are unemployed.
+35% commute to Washington, D.C., and 29% commute to Fairfax County.
+As of March 2024, 2.0% of Alexandria residents are unemployed.

-Largest employers

-According to the city's 2022 Comprehensive Annual Financial Report, the top public employers in the city are:

-The top private employers in the city are:

-Arts and culture
+Culture

 Events

 A popular Christmas time attraction in Alexandria is the Scottish Christmas Walk, which was established in 1969.
 The event, which involves a parade through the center of Old Town Alexandria, celebrates the city's Scottish heritage, and is the centerpiece of a yearly holiday festival.
 It serves as a fundraiser for social services in Alexandria.
 Other parades in Old Town celebrate Saint Patrick's Day and the birthday of George Washington.
-Other annual events include the Red Cross Waterfront Festival in June, the city's birthday celebration with fireworks show in July, various ethnic heritage days at Tavern Square, and "First Night Alexandria", which presents many family-friendly entertainments on New Year's Eve.
+Other annual events include the Red Cross Waterfront Festival in June, the city's birthday celebration with fireworks show in July, various ethnic heritage days at Tavern Square, and "First Night Alexandria" on New Year's Eve.

 These parades and other official events are typically led by Alexandria's town crier, who, often dressed in elaborately, by a tradition dating to the 18th century, in a red coat, breeches, black boots and a tricorne hat, welcomes participants.